eduardo-w-bandeira/databarn/README.md

 4. `key=True`: Primary key.
     - Assigning None or a non-unique value to the key field will raise a AttributeError in Barn.
 After it has been appended to a Barn, the key value becomes immutable (frozen).
     - For a composite key, define more than one field as a key.
-6. `none=False`: Setting None will raise ValueError in Seed.
+6. `none=False`: Assigning None value to the field will raise ValueError in Seed.
+7. `unique=True`: Assigning a value that already exists for that field in the barn will raise a ValueError in Barn.
+None value is allowed for unique fields (but not for key fields).

 ## What If You Don't Define a Key?